The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 I suggest distilled, rain or reverse osmosis water rather than tap water.

-This is because tap water contains a lot of minerals that can:
+This is important, because tap water contains a lot of minerals that can:

 1. Leave watermarks on your glass